Mario Gooden: Architectural work

 Visual and performance / performing art are particular lenses through which Gooden seeks new pedagogical strategies between art, architecture, and culture in order to articulate new sites of meanings in his practice.

 In 2011, Huff + Gooden Architects, was selected to design the $67 million renovation and expansion to the California African American Museum located in Exposition Park in Los Angeles, California.
 The design is a cultural critique of the current museum's physical and cultural context and the expanded museum's social visibility.

 In 2005, Gooden and Huff curated and designed the installation, entitled Un/Spoken Spaces: Inside and Outside the Boundaries of Class Race and Space at the Gibbes Museum of Art in Clemson, South Carolina.
 The exhibition was curated from works in the museum's permanent collection, which consists primarily of 19th-century portraiture and southern plantation scenes to reveal how the collection and architecture have been used to spatialize and reinforce issues of class and race.

 Huff + Gooden's 2005 international competition winning design for the Virginia Key Beach Park Museum in Miami, Florida is included in the American architectural history textbook, USA: Modern Architectures in History (Reaktion Books, 2008) by Gwendolyn Wright.
 In chapter seven, "Disjunctures and Alternatives, 1985 to the Present" Wright states:

 "Significant architecture helps us confront contentious topics.
 Huff + Gooden, an African-American firm based in Charleston, South Carolina, have designed a small museum for the Virginia Key Beach Park (2005–8) that underscores the ambiguities of racial pride and segregation….
 The structure and the larger landscape by Walter Hood continue the theme of multiplicities and changes over time.
 This new sensibility in American modern architecture encourages visitors to contemplate multiple dimensions of the past and the future, buildings and their surroundings."

-In 2021, his work as part of the Black Reconstruction Collective (BRC) will be featured in the Museum of Modern Art exhibition Reconstructions: Architecture and Blackness in America.
+In 2021, his work as part of the Black Reconstruction Collective (BRC) was featured in the Museum of Modern Art exhibition Reconstructions: Architecture and Blackness in America.

 Writing

 Gooden's book Dark Space: Architecture, Representation, Black Identity was published by Columbia University Press in 2016.
 The book offers a subtle reading of African American cultural institutions and calls for "more critical design and discourse."
+In one of the book's essays,"The Problem with African American Museums," republished in The Avery Review, the author argues against "Superficialities and generalizations regarding cultural identity" in museum architecture.
 In 2012, Gooden was awarded a MacDowell Colony residency and a National Endowment for the Arts Fellowship.
 His article "_ORM is a Four-Letter Word…" which examines avant-gardist's art practices and the relationships to architectural production and the de-emphasis of form, is published in Perspecta No. 43.